gnomondigital/gd-datamesh-tutorial/Part 2— Orchestrating a Data Pipeline/README.md

 This project is an Apache Airflow data pipeline designed to process and analyze NASA data.
 The project uses Poetry for dependency management and packaging.

+For more details, you can read the article on Medium: [Orchestrating a Data Pipeline](https://medium.com/p/c20a615e9b2b).

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)